allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

     "Strict Food Avoidance Is Not “Risk Free” either:", )[
     #v(0em)
-    Even with strict avoidance, accidental allergic reactions are possible (e.g. despite trying to strictly avoid nuts, the author of this handout had two episodes of anaphylaxis in the past 5 years alone).
+    Even with strict avoidance, accidental allergic reactions are possible (e.g. despite trying to strictly avoid nuts, the author of this handout had two episodes of anaphylaxis in the past 5 years).
   ]
   #v(2pt)
 ]